-9. Commencing an Investigation
+Commencing an Investigation 9.

-- 43. Where the Central Bank becomes aware of circumstances suggesting that a prescribed contravention has been committed, it may decide to carry out an investigation.
-In general, an investigation will be carried out by Enforcement. - 44.
-In the case of credit institutions, depending on the category of credit institution and the relevant prescribed contravention, an investigation may be commenced directly by the ECB or on foot of a request by the ECB to the Central Bank to open proceedings.
+43. Where the Central Bank becomes aware of circumstances suggesting that a prescribed contravention has been committed, it may decide to carry out an investigation.
+In general, an investigation will be carried out by Enforcement.

-10. Responsible Authorised Officer

-- 45. Following a decision being made by the Central Bank to carry out an investigation, a Responsible Authorised Officer will be appointed.
-The Responsible Authorised Officer is the authorised officer with responsibility for a particular investigation.
-In general, the Responsible Authorised Officer will be a member of Enforcement. - 46.
-The main responsibilities of the Responsible Authorised Officer are as follows: - In relation to a Notice of Investigation: - Issuing the Notice of Investigation and any amended Notice of Investigation.
+- 44. In the case of credit institutions, depending on the category of credit institution, an investigation may be commenced directly by the ECB or on foot of a request by the ECB to the Central Bank to open proceedings. - 45.
+Following a decision being made to carry out an investigation, a Responsible Authorised Officer will be appointed to the investigation.
+The Responsible Authorised Officer has a number of responsibilities in relation to an investigation; for example, issuing the Notice of Investigation, keeping the Subject informed as to the progress of the investigation, and preparing the Final Investigation Report.
+Each of these is explained in the Sections that follow.